stephenk98/four-in-a-row/README.md

-# four-in-a-row
+# Four-in-a-Row

-Simple Python turn-based four-in-a-row game.
+A simple Python turn-based four-in-a-row game that can be played via the command line.